kubernetes-sigs/gateway-api/site-src/v1alpha2/guides/multiple-ns.md

 ## Cross-namespace Route Attachment

-[Route attachment][attaching] is an important concept that dictates how Routes and Gateways select each other to apply routing configuration to a Gateway.
-It is especially relevant when there are multiple Gateways and multiple Namespaces in a cluster.
+[Route attachment][attachment] is an important concept that dictates how Routes attach to Gateways and program their routing rules.
+It is especially relevant when there are Routes across Namespaces that share one or more Gateways.
 Gateway and Route attachment is bidirectional - attachment can only succeed if the Gateway owner and Route owner owner both agree to the relationship.
 This bi-directional relationship exists for two reasons:

-- Route owners don't want to overexpose their applications and don't want their apps to be accessible through paths they are not aware of.
+- Route owners don't want to overexpose their applications through paths they are not aware of.
-- Gateway owners don't want apps using certain Gateways they should not be using.
-An internal application shouldn't be exposed through a public Gateway for example.
+- Gateway owners don't want certain apps or teams using Gateways without permission.
+For example, an internal service shouldn't be accessible through an internet Gateway.

-As a result, Gateways and Routes have independent control to determine which resources will succeed in attaching.
-It is a handshake between the infra owners and the application owners that allows them to be independent actors.
-Routes can only attach to specified gateways and Gateways provide a similar level of selection control over which Routes they allow to attach to by trusting specific namespaces in which those Routes live and operate.
-This allows a cluster to be more self-governed, which requires less central administration to ensure that Routes are not over-exposed.

-## Multi-Namespace Gateways Example
+Gateways support _attachment constraints_ which are fields on Gateway listeners that restrict which Routes can be attached.
+Gateways support Namespaces and Route types as attachment constraints.
+Any Routes that do not meet the attachment constraints are not able to attach to that Gateway.
+Similarly, Routes explicitly reference Gateways that they want to attach to through the Route's `parentRef` field.
+Together these create a handshake between the infra owners and application owners that enables them to independently define how applications are exposed through Gateways.
+This is effectively a policy that reduces administrative overhead.
+App owners can specify which Gateways their apps should use and infra owners can constrain the Namespaces and types of Routes that a Gateway accepts.

+## Shared Gateway

 The infrastructure team deploys the `shared-gateway` Gateway into the `infra-ns`
 Namespace: